-Notes to interim condensed consolidated financial statements (unaudited) (Expressed in Canadian dollars) Three months ended March 31, 2012
+Notes to interim condensed consolidated financial statements (unaudited) (Expressed in Canadian dollars) Three months and six months ended June 30, 2012

 As quoted prices for the warrants are not readily available, the Company has used a Black-Scholes pricing model, as described in Note 5, to estimate fair value.
 These are level 3 inputs as defined in the Company's accounting policy for the fair value of financial instruments as described in the annual financial statements for the year ended December 31, 2011.